CanDIG/CanDIGv2/docs/src/content/docs/deployment/stack-troubleshooting.md

 If any of the `ingest_admin_*` tests fail, the later query tests will fail since they rely on having data ingested into the system to get the expected query results.

+If any specific test is failing, looking at the individual container for the services that is failing, or the centralized log (`/tmp/logs`) is usually the best place to start debugging.
+If at any stage you are unsure on where to start after integration test failures, please make a [github issue](https://github.com/CanDIG/CanDIGv2/issues/new/choose).

 ## Conda env not activated